PHOTO FEATURE — See what's coming to Jimmy Johnson Boulevard - Port Arthur News

 PHOTO FEATURE — See what’s coming to Jimmy Johnson Boulevard

-Another strip center is under construction in an already busy area of Jimmy Johnson Boulevard not far from I Heart Mac & Cheese and Tia Juanita’s Fish Camp, according information from the city of Port Arthur.
+Another strip center is under construction in an already busy area at 3300 Jimmy Johnson Boulevard, not far from I Heart Mac & Cheese and Tia Juanita’s Fish Camp, according information from the city of Port Arthur.

 The strip center is expected to be about the same size as the one that houses I Heart Mac & Cheese.